seifu/seifu.github.com/_posts/2014-11-13-law-of-averages.md

 > Average.
 It was the worst, most disgusting word in the English language.
 Nothing meaningful or worthwhile ever came from that word.

-In this post I will explore the word average from the perspective of an old enemy.
+In this series of posts I will explore the word average from the perspective of an old enemy.

+## Average, what do you mean?

+Average colloquially implies the arithmetic mean; however, it could refer to median or mode, the three measures of central tendency.
+The arithmetic mean is the sum of a set of numbers divided by the size of the set of numbers.